microsoft/r-server-loan-chargeoff/Typical.md

 <div class="hdi">
 <p/><p>
-The cluster has been created and data loaded for you when you used the <code>Deploy</code> button in the <a href="https://aka.ms/campaign-hdi">Cortana Intelligence Gallery</a>. <strong>Once you complete the walkthrough, you will want to delete this cluster as it incurs expense whether it is in use or not - see <a href="hdinsight">HDInsight Cluster Maintenance</a> for more details.</strong>
+The cluster has been created and data loaded for you when you used the Deploy button in the <a href="https://aka.ms/loanchargeoffhdi">Cortana Intelligence Gallery</a>. <strong>Once you complete the walkthrough, you will want to delete this cluster as it incurs expense whether it is in use or not - see <a href="https://microsoft.github.io/r-server-loan-chargeoff/hdinsight">HDInsight Cluster Maintenance</a> for more details.</strong>
 </p>
 </div>